lalitgaikwad274/Transfer-File-using-UDP/README.md

 # Large Data file transfer using UDP

-it will transfer the big data file over the network using UDP protocol. first run the urecv in the terminal.
+it will transfer the big data file over the network using UDP protocol.
+In the first terminal run the urecv file.
 In the second terminal run the usend file.

 ## run command.